Sodium oxybate: Medical uses

-In more recent times, investigations of its use in dealing with alcohol withdrawal syndrome have begun.
-These started in Italy, where its use in treating alcohol addiction was also explored; the evidence for these uses is weak but growing and it has also been approved for use in Austria.
-There is insufficient evidence to make a definitive comparison with clomethiazole or benzodiazepine-based treatment approaches, though some data suggest it may be "better than naltrexone and disulfiram regarding abstinence maintenance and prevention of craving in the medium term i.e. 3-12 months."
+Investigations of its use in dealing with alcohol withdrawal syndrome and in the maintenance of abstinence began in 1989 in Italy, where it was then approved in these indications in 1991.
+It has also been approved for use in Austria.
+Over the years, several studies were conducted to further substantiate sodium oxybate efficacy in these indications.
+Results of small studies suggest it may be "better than naltrexone and disulfiram regarding abstinence maintenance and prevention of craving in the medium term, i.e. 3–12 months."
 In a 2014 review, Gillian Keating described sodium oxybate as a "useful option for the treatment of alcohol withdrawal syndrome and for the maintenance of abstinence in alcohol dependence."
 However, a 2018 review recognised the evidence for its efficacy but noted safety concerns and concluded that "studies are still limited and investigations including a larger number of patients are needed."